 Occupational Exposure to Cancer Chemotherapy Agents and Adverse Health Outcomes

-As a follow-up to the NTP Monograph on Developmental Effects and Pregnancy Outcomes Associated with Use of Cancer Chemotherapy Agents During Pregnancy, OHAT is conducting a systematic review of the published studies of occupational exposure to cancer chemotherapy agents and adverse health effects in humans.
-In addition, this systematic review also summarizes the prevalence and levels of cancer chemotherapy agents detected in the workplace.
-The protocol, which outlines the process for this systematic review, is available below.
+As a follow-up to the NTP Monograph on Developmental Effects and Pregnancy Outcomes Associated with Use of Cancer Chemotherapy Agents During Pregnancy, OHAT conducted a systematic review of the published studies of occupational exposure to cancer chemotherapy agents and adverse health effects in humans.
+In addition, this systematic review also summarized the prevalence and levels of cancer chemotherapy agents detected in the workplace.

 - Protocol revised (December 2018)

 - Concept presentation to the NTP Board of Scientific Counselors (April 16-18, 2014)